 The next step then was to find out the distance between Alexandria and Syene.
 There are different versions on how Eratosthenes attained this goal.
 Some say that travellers’ reports indicated that camels needed 50 days to cover the trip from Alexandria to Syene and that a camel travelled 100 stadia a day.
 Others say that Eratosthenes hired a man to go from Alexandria to Syene counting the steps needed to complete the trip.
 What we know for sure is that he estimated the distance to be 5,000 stadia.
 We do not know exactly about the conversion of stadia into modern measures, but the general concensus is that 5,000 stadia would be around 800 kilometres.
 Eratosthenes therefore calculated the total circumference of the Earth to be 40,000 kilometres (250,000 stadia).

-Eratosthenes’ calculation is about 15% too high, but the accuracy of his figure for the circumference of the Earth would not be equalled until modern times.
+Eratosthenes’ calculation was a little out, but the accuracy of his figure for the circumference of the Earth would not be equalled until modern times.
 His method was valid from a theoretical perspective, his measurements of angles were highly accurate but it was his measurement of distance that lacked precision.
 If he had had an accurate figure for the distance between Alexandria and Syene, his conclusion would have been almost the same as our modern estimations.

 Mapping the Earth